christinalicence/crime_map/docs/README.md

 - Improve the map so you can see exactly what area is being searched in a postcode or a click.

 - Include a search feature to allow you to search the road names of the crimes in the sidebar.

+### 6. Credits

+[Google Fonts](https://fonts.google.com/) was used for the fonts.

+[Balsamiq](https://balsamiq.com/) was used for the wireframes.

+[VS Code](https://code.visualstudio.com/) was used as an IDE.

+[github](https://github.com/) was used for storage and depolyment.

+[https://postcodes.io/](https://postcodes.io/) was used an API.

+[https://leafletjs.com/](https://leafletjs.com/) was used for the map.

+[https://data.police.uk/](https://data.police.uk/) was used as an API.

+[https://stackoverflow.com](https://stackoverflow.com) was used to help with code, particularly dates in javascript.

+[Claude AI](https://claude.ai/) was used to generate the colour palette image.